matthewcouper/Assessment/README.md

-Open "Level_1 Dodge", not "Assessment" (empty file)
+When choosing files to open in Visual Studio, select "Level_1 Dodge", not "Assessment" (empty file)